DUNE/dune_plot_style/guidelines.md

 - Strive to avoid jargon as much as possible.
 For instance: use “simulation” or “sim.” instead of “MC”.
 - When comparing to external datasets, ensure that DUNE is highlighted.
 - Avoid ROOT's default statistics box.
 Instead, pull out any pertinent information and add it, properly formatted, to the plot.
+- Use an axis length ratio of y/x between 0.7 and 0.75 unless other considerations prevail.
+(This is default behavior in both ROOT and matplotlib.)

 ### Annotations
 - Prefer embedding relevant information in plot axes or annotations inside the figure itself,